ros2/design/articles/cross_compilation_build_tools_design.md

 Support for other platforms can be added by creating corresponding ROS 2 Docker images, and variants of the toolchain file if required.
-We could include support for ARM-HF and ARM64 in the first release of the commands.
+We could include support for generic versions of ARM-HF and ARM64, on Ubuntu Bionic with ROS 2 crystal and fastrtps, in the first release of the commands.

 ### Frequently asked questions

 - _How can we run the resulting binaries?_ Packaging the resulting binaries is outside of the scope of this document.
-The cross-compiled binaries will be available in the workspace in the cc-root (e.g. `armhf-ubuntu_bionic`).
+The cross-compiled binaries will be available in the workspace in the cc-root (e.g.
+  `generic_armhf-ubuntu_bionic-fastrtps-crystal`).
 We make the assumption that the user will copy the whole workspace to the remote device (including `src`) and run `rosdep` on the target platform, to install the dependencies before running the binaries.

 ### Maintenance and testing